 - Your new role will give you experience that will fill in your gaps.

 - Your new manager and company will support you with formal training to gain the skills you need to advance.

 As you can see, this tool can make you a more strategic job seeker!

 8. How to Find Resume & LinkedIn Profile Keywords for Your Targeted Job Titles

 Once you’ve decided which job titles you plan to target, you can repeat Step 1 above for each of those job titles.

 I expect you will find skills you have that aren’t on your resume and LinkedIn profile right now.

 Again, weave them into your resume and profile and add them to your profile’s Skills section.

 9. How to Identify Keywords for Your LinkedIn Recommendations

 As you identify the skills and keywords that matter for your target job titles, make and refine a list.

 Then, when colleagues agree to write you LinkedIn recommendations, give them a summary of the most important skills and keywords you’ve compiled.
-It will stimulate their memories about you and help them address important topics.
+It will stimulate their memories about you and help them address essential topics.

 10. How to Increase Your Visibility in Professional Communities

 This post gives you a host of talking points.

-I’m also usually happy to share my deck with people who want to use it talk to groups about the tool.
+I’m usually happy to share my deck with people who want to use it talk to groups about the tool.